dapr/cli/docs/reference/reference.md

-  configurations List all Dapr configurations help           Help about any command init           Setup dapr in Kubernetes or Standalone modes invoke         Invokes a Dapr app with an optional payload (deprecated, use invokePost) invokeGet      Issue HTTP GET to Dapr app invokePost     Issue HTTP POST to Dapr app with an optional payload list           List all Dapr instances
+  configurations List all Dapr configurations help           Help about any command init           Setup dapr in Kubernetes or Standalone modes invokeGet      Issue HTTP GET to Dapr app invokePost     Issue HTTP POST to Dapr app with an optional payload list           List all Dapr instances